DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      invested, you know exactly how to proceed and there's no distracting you.
 You barely see the outside world.
    - Resource: Simple
-   - Mechanic: Pick a Skill on your character sheet.
-When engaged in a non-instantaneous task that involves that skill, you with the Upper Hand.
+   - Mechanic: Choose one Skill.
+When engaged in a non-instantaneous task that involves that skill, you draw with the Upper Hand.
      During this time, you also have the Inattentive Vulnerability and are also unable to perceive the world outside this task.
 Draw with the Lower Hand for any Skill check made that is not directly related to your current task.